 REALITY

-Reality is the broad term to use when conceptualizing the intersecting awareness between your inner and outer worlds.
-Reality is an interpretation.
-It’s the ever-shifting moment of contact you have with the awareness of how your life is unfolding.
-Internally, your reality includes your thinking, emotions, memories, impulses, needs, and so forth.
-Externally, your reality involves what you see, hear, what you are driving, what you are sitting on, who you are talking to, and so on.
-Even though all of these things are always happening in some way or another, the only thing that gives your reality any meaning is where you place your focus.
+The concept of reality is an interpretation of the ever-shifting moment of contact you have with the perception of how your life is unfolding.
+It is the intersecting awareness between your inner and outer worlds.
+Internally, your reality includes qualities such as your thoughts, emotions, memories, impulses, and needs.
+Externally, your reality involves what you see, hear, touch, taste, and smell.
+Even though all of these things are continuously happening in some way or another, where you direct your focus is how these qualities produce meaning.

 You are much more in control of your reality than you probably realize.